marvin-hansen/ftx-omx/docs/dev/go_bazel_depenencies.md

 Rebuild does the following

 * syncs go.mod with Bazel WORKSPACE,
-* Generates new or update existing build files
+* Generates new or updates existing build files as detected by Bazel & Gazelle
 * Checks for breaking changes
 * Runs a build